TheAssembler1/vol-mongo/README.md

 * HDF5 1.14.0 or later
 * CMake (3.9 or later) or the Autotools (autoconf 2.69 or later and matching automake, etc.)

-### Autotools Builds

-1) The first thing you need to do is run the autogen.sh script located in the source root.
-This will run the autotools and generate the build files.

-2) Next, switch to your build directory and run configure.
-You might need to specify the path to a VOL-enabled HDF5 (version 1.14.0 or later) using the --with-hdf5 option.
-Note that --with-hdf5 needs you to specify the path to the (p)h5cc file (including h5cc).

-3) Once configured, you should be able to run make to build the mongo.
-Running 'make check' will build the test program and run the test script.
-The test script and associated program simply make sure that the VOL connector can be registered and loaded dynamically.

 ### CMake Builds